Academic Success Center

 The Peer Tutoring Program provides support for coursework outside the areas covered by the Math Center and Writing Center.
 Available to all undergraduate students for most 100-200 level courses, students can request a 1:1 tutor.
 All tutors have excelled in the courses they support earning at least an “A-”, are trained, and enjoy supporting their fellow students.

-For the fall 2020 semester, we will be offering both face-to-face tutoring and virtual tutoring appointments.
+For the spring 2021 semester, we will be offering both face-to-face tutoring and virtual tutoring appointments.
 Complete the Peer Tutor Request Form if you would like to be matched with a tutor.

 Supplemental Instruction, or SI, is an academic support program that utilizes peer-assisted study sessions to enhance student performance in traditionally difficult courses.
 SI offers regularly scheduled study sessions that are driven by students’ needs.
 SI sessions are led by students who have demonstrated academic competency in the subject area.
 SI Leaders attend class with the students and are trained in facilitating group activities using collaborative learning methods.
 SI is not tutoring, but rather learning how to learn a particular subject.
 Students who regularly attend the weekly SI sessions often earn higher course grades.

-SI sessions will be offered virtually for the fall 2020 semester.
+SI sessions will be offered virtually for the spring 2021 semester.
 SI leaders will utilize Zoom that will allow them to still lead discussion and group activities virtually!

 Typically the Academic Success Center offers drop-in tutoring for specific courses every fall and spring semester.
-Due to COVID-19, we will be offering drop-in tutoring through Zoom for the fall 2020 semester.
+Due to COVID-19, we will be offering drop-in tutoring through Zoom for the spring 2021 semester.

 If you utilized drop-in tutoring or were referred to drop-in tutoring this semester, we encourage you to request a peer tutor if you would like to continue to receive academic support in any of your courses.